Fake It Until You Make It (A Worse Planet For Everyone To Live On)

 Galloway is not the only commentator recently engaged in performative grappling with the supposed ethical ambiguity of "fake it till you make it."
 Ben Smith pronounces himself "sympathetic to people like Mr. Watson and Ms. Holmes—strivers whose dreams apparently led them into deception"; in a different section, the Times interviewed a whole other vaguely Shingy business guy to think TEDly about the issue.

-In start-ups you’ve invested in, or in your own companies, are there examples where testing something that doesn’t exist or painting a vision that you haven’t achieved was an OK and necessary thing to do?Some guy named Eric Ries, talking to the New York Times
+In start-ups you’ve invested in, or in your own companies, are there examples where testing something that doesn’t exist or painting a vision that you haven’t achieved was an OK and necessary thing to do?It’s hard to pick a specific example because in every start-up, that’s intrinsic to the job.
+Again, it’s not about deception.
+It’s about the fact that you’re talking about the future and the future is always uncertain.Some guy named Eric Ries, talking to the New York Times

 Along those lines, here's another paragraph from Galloway: